nielskee/draft-articles/TechnicalHiringPart2.md

 engaged.
 You won't get to the finish line with the best candidates, you get there *with the ones that are left*.

-- You have a finite amount of time with a candidate, so make it count.
-Use the **right** screening and interviewing approaches, not just **more**.
+You have a finite amount of time with a candidate, so make it count.
+Use the *right* screening and interviewing approaches, not just *more*.

-- This is about your organisation and the candidate in equal measure, and your process needs to reflect that.

 ## T&#8209;shapes and technical specifics